BitskiCo/docs/docs/faq.md

 Currently for ETH, users will need to use another service to purchase ETH with fiat currency, and transfer that to their Bitski wallet.
 We will eventually have a more integrated process.

-However, if you're working with digital assets, we suggest using our app wallet API to send assets to users directly.
+However, if you're working with digital assets, we suggest using a backend with App Wallet to send assets to users directly.
 This prevents the need for the user to purchase ETH, while allowing them to have decentralized ownership.